RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Results

 \begin{displayquote} \textbf{D:} \enquote{\itshape Comparison over time is very difficult...if you run another study with the same group of people, \textbf{six months later, the world has probably changed in pretty meaningful ways.} People are more familiar with using LLMs...That's going to change the way that they perform.} \end{displayquote}

-These dynamics complicate generalization beyond the specific experimental context studied.
-Experts noted that uplift results are often interpreted as speaking to future, scaled, or system-level impacts—such as post-deployment performance or long-term risk—even when studies were designed to estimate effects at a single point in time under specific conditions (Section~\ref{results:rq}).
-Without careful qualification, such extrapolations risk overstating what the evidence supports.

-Interpretive difficulties are further compounded in cross-model comparisons.
-Unlike computational benchmarks, human uplift studies cannot be easily rerun on updated models or alternative systems without substantial recruitment and execution costs.
+Interpretive challenges further compound in cross-model comparisons.
+Unlike MCQA benchmarks such as MMLU \cite{hendrycks2021measuringmassivemultitasklanguage} or GPQA \cite{rein2023gpqagraduatelevelgoogleproofqa}, human uplift studies cannot be easily rerun on updated models or alternative systems without substantial recruitment and execution costs.
 As a result, direct comparison across model versions is often infeasible in practice.
 Expert O explained:

 \begin{displayquote} \textbf{O:} \enquote{\itshape If you ran a study with this model and then reviewers are like, well, why don't you try model X or Y? \textbf{It’s not a static benchmark that you can just rerun.} You’d have to recruit a new group of participants, which is not necessarily realistic.} \end{displayquote}